sgross-emlix/angerona.nvim/README.md

 `:RedmineRead [ISSUE_ID]`

-A new buffer will be shown with issue subject on the first line and the description after a black line.
+A new buffer will be shown with issue subject on the first line and the description after a blank line.

 ## Update Issue